k-off/Corewar/README.md

     up/down arrows    : switch between players
     left/right arrows : switch between processes of selected player space             : pause/continue execution
-    <                 : go to previous cycle if execution is paused
+    <                 : go to previous cycle and pause the game
-    >, tab            : go to next cycle if execution is paused
+    >, tab            : go to next cycle and pause the game
 ```

 To change the history depth, modify the HIST_DEPTH in the visual.h